Fårikål (Lamb and Cabbage), Norway’s National Dish)

 September 13, 2017

 I remember the first time I tasted fårikål, the national dish of Norway.
 I had read for a long time—years maybe—about this stew of lamb and cabbage that is Norway’s national dish.
 It seemed too simple, I thought—just lamb and cabbage, with water, salt and pepper, the building blocks of most stews.
 Most recipes I’d seen were light on details, too.
 It must be easy to mess up, I figured, so I stayed away.
 Emboldened with a deadline and a job to do, however, I set to work this past spring at tackling this dish that had previously intimidated me.
-With Fårikålens Festdag, Norway’s fårikål feast day, coming up in the fall (it’s always the fourth Thursday of September), I knew I’d have to write about it.
-As food editor of The Norwegian American, I didn’t feel right outsourcing our coverage of this annual classic yet again.
+With Fårikålens Festdag, Norway’s fårikål feast day, coming up in the fall (it’s always the fourth Thursday of September), I knew I’d have to write about it and share a fårikål recipe.
+At the time, I was the food editor for The Norwegian American, and as such, I didn’t feel right outsourcing our coverage of this annual classic yet again.

 Armed with a small quantity of bone-in lamb, cabbage, and a handful of recipes, I began the traditional process of arranging the ingredients in the pot, letting it all simmer, and trusting that over the next couple of hours some sort of culinary magic would take place.
 The results, let me tell you, exceeded my expectations.